-Copyright law regulates an essential part of academic life - the creation, ownership and use of literary and artistic works.
-Because of the law’s importance, educators have worked hard to successfully ensure it serves the public good – protecting both the creators and users of material and allowing ready access to learning and research content.
-In contrast, large corporate publishers have pushed in the opposite direction, determined to establish legislation that allows them to maximize profit by restricting access to material.
+Copyright law regulates an essential part of academic life - the creation, intellectual property and use of literary or artistic works.
+Given the importance of this law, academic staff make every effort to ensure that it serves the public interest well - protecting both creators and users of documents and facilitating access to content, for educational and research purposes.
+In contrast, major publishing companies are pushing to restrict access to works because they want tougher laws to maximize their profits.

-Now, as Parliament undertakes its copyright review, the education community’s past success must be defended, and new rights advanced.
-CAUT and academic staff from across Canada are advocating for fair copyright.
+The past success of the education community must be defended and new rights must be advanced.
+CAUT and academic staff across Canada must continue to advocate for fair copyright.